herestomwiththeweather/herestomwiththeweather.github.io/_posts/2017-09-24-indieauth-with-yubikey.markdown

 ![pic](https://s3.amazonaws.com/coffeebucks/yubikey8.png)

 For this example, the browser is not logged into github yet, so both a password and yubikey are required to log into github.
-After providing a password, github redirects us to a page that requires pressing the usb attached yubikey.
+After providing a password, github redirects us to a page that prompts for pressing the usb attached yubikey.

 ![pic](https://s3.amazonaws.com/coffeebucks/yubikey9.png)